ibm-cloud-docs/mqcloud/mqoc_remote_ssl_runmqsc_admin.md

        }

   ```
-  **Note:** The cipher specification in the JSON CCDT example above has been specified as ANY_TLS12, which allows the runmqsc client to negotiate a permitted cipher with the queue manager within the family of TLS v1.2 ciphers, based on what ciphers the channel is configured to permit.
-For maximum flexibility the queue manager channel can also be configured as ANY_TLS12 which allows the client and server to negotiate between them.
+  **Note:** The cipher specification in the JSON CCDT example above has been specified as `ANY_TLS12`, which allows the runmqsc client to negotiate a permitted cipher with the queue manager within the family of TLS v1.2 ciphers, based on what ciphers the channel is configured to permit.
+For maximum flexibility the queue manager channel can also be configured as `ANY_TLS12` which allows the client and server to negotiate between them.

 2. Configure the necessary environment variables for the runmqsc environment;

   We will configure environment variables to instruct the runmqsc client to use the JSON CCDT to obtain the queue manager connection details, which includes the name of the channel cipher spec that we defined in the previous step.

-  2.1 Open a command prompt window and navigate to the MQ "bin" directory of your installation.
+  2.1 Open a command prompt window and navigate to the MQ `bin` directory of your installation.
     The location of this will depend on your operating system, for example;

     ```